Find us on Facebook and Twitter

 The four trustees were chosen for their experience in combining successful careers in commercial enterprise with work for charitable causes

-The Trust works in three main areas to improve the lives of people living in Soho and the West End.
+The Trust works in two main areas to improve the lives of people living in Soho and the West End.
 These are:

 Neil Drinkwater - project manager